ElektroStudios/PS3-Quick-Disc-Decryptor/README.md

 Download the latest release by clicking [here](https://github.com/ElektroStudios/PS3-Quick-Disc-Decryptor/releases/latest).

-Open the program, configure the auto-descriptive program settings, and finally press the button with name 'Start Decryption'.
+Open the program, configure the *self-explanatory* program settings, and finally press the button with name 'Start Decryption'.

 ## 🌐 External resources